laryakan/deadair_eco_no_da_wares/README.md

 - Adds a separate production method of energy cells for Xenon with values balanced for lack of workforce.
 - Reduces construction time of modules so that the majority of the wait is for resources.
 - Removes hullparts from station construction resources.
 This reduces the chance of a hull part shortage from building ships causing an entire economy to seize.
 Amount of claytronics and energy cells increased to match pre-change average credit cost.
+- **Reduced the amount of water for Boron to build their station modules**
 ## Md\Factionlogic_economy.xml
 - Stations built after game start by NPC will have more modules.
 ## Md\Factionlogic_stations.xml